How far do Activated Random Walkers spread from a single source?: The outer bound

 We prove that

-for $n$ large enough, arguing as in the proof of Lemma \ref{le:apriori}.
-The same bound holds for the specular event, as follows from the same arguments.

-Observe that, by the Abelian property, we can build the stable configuration $\cS (n\d_0)$ on $[r_- , + \infty )$ as follows.
+for $n$ large enough, since then the same holds for the specular event.
+To see the above inequality, note that by Lemma \ref{le:one_side} we can build the stable configuration $\cS (n\d_0)$ on $(r_- , + \infty )$ as follows.
 Let $N \leq n/(\log n)^2$ be arbitrary but fixed.
 On the event $ u_n (r_- ) = N $, release $N$ particles from $r_- $ according to the following rules: \begin{itemize} \item[(i)] Particles that move to the left of $r_-$ on the first step die. \item[(ii)] Particles that move to the right of $r_-$ on the first step evolve according to ARW dynamics, with killing upon returning to $r_-$. \end{itemize} Note that forcing particles to wake up during this procedure can only increase the probability that $u_n(r)>0$.
-Take $C_{\l}$ to be a positive constant such that $\D = 2 C_\l \log n $ is an integer, and if $G \sim Geometric (\l /(1+\l ))$ then
+Take $C_{\l}$ to be a positive constant such that if $\D = 2 \lceil C_\l \log n \rceil $ and $G \sim Geometric (\l /(1+\l ))$ then

 for $n$ large enough.
 We mark all the points of the form